What Is ISO 45001 Certification?

 What Does ISO 45001 Certification Mean?

-ISO 45001 certification means that an independent, accredited certification body has audited your occupational health and safety management system and verified that it conforms to ISO 45001 requirements.
+ISO 45001 certification means an accredited third-party certification body has audited your system and verified conformance to the standard.

-Certification is typically valid for three years, provided the system remains compliant and effective.
+Certification is valid for three years, provided ongoing compliance and performance are maintained.

 Why Organizations Pursue ISO 45001 Certification

-A structured hazard identification and risk management process reduces incidents, lost time, and liability exposure.
+A formal hazard identification and risk assessment process reduces incidents, lost time, and downstream legal exposure.

 3. Improve Worker Engagement